HMO Licensing Solicitors in London

 Who is responsible for obtaining an HMO licence?

-The landlord of a property is responsible for obtaining an HMO licence for any property they own that meets the requirements in their local authority.
+The landlord of a property is responsible for obtaining an HMO licence for any property they own that meets the requirements of their local authority.
+In cases where a managing agent or company manages the property, the landlord is still ultimately responsible, though some councils may allow the agent to apply on their behalf.

 What is the fine for renting out an unlicensed HMO?